squarematr1x/Symbolic-Calculator/README.md

          simplified: xy
 ```

-Multiplication sign ( * ) and spaces are optional.
-They can however be added into the input string:
+Multiplication sign ( * ) and spaces are optional, but however those can be added into the input string:

 ```
 >>>x*x^2 + y + y